Dimethylformamide: Reactions

 DMF is hydrolyzed by strong acids and bases, especially at elevated temperatures.
 With sodium hydroxide, DMF converts to formate and dimethylamine.
-DMF undergoes decarbonylation near its boiling point to give dimethylamine.
+DMF undergoes decarbonylation near its boiling point to give dimethylamine and carbon monoxide.
 Distillation is therefore conducted under reduced pressure at lower temperatures.

-In one of its main uses in organic synthesis, DMF was a reagent in the Vilsmeier–Haack reaction, which is used to formylate aromatic compounds.
+In one of its main uses in organic synthesis, DMF is a reagent in the Vilsmeier–Haack reaction, which is used to formylate aromatic compounds.
 The process involves initial conversion of DMF to a chloroiminium ion, [(CH3)2N=CH(Cl)]+, known as a Vilsmeier reagent, which attacks arenes.

-Organolithium compounds and Grignard reagents react with DMF to give aldehydes after hydrolysis in a reaction named after Bouveault.
+Organolithium compounds and Grignard reagents react with DMF to give aldehydes after hydrolysis in a reaction called Bouveault aldehyde synthesis.

 Dimethylformamide forms 1:1 adducts with a variety of Lewis acids such as the soft acid I2, and the hard acid phenol.
-It is classified as a hard Lewis base and its ECW model base parameters are EB= 2.19 and CB= 1.31.
+It is classified as a hard Lewis base and its ECW model base parameters are EB = 2.19 and CB = 1.31.
 Its relative donor strength toward a series of acids, versus other Lewis bases, can be illustrated by C-B plots.

-Production
+History and synthesis

-DMF was first prepared in 1893 by the French chemist Albert Verley (8 January 1867 – 27 November 1959), by distilling a mixture of dimethylamine hydrochloride and potassium formate.
+DMF was first obtained in 1893 by the French chemist Albert Verley (1867–1959), by distilling a mixture of dimethylamine hydrochloride and potassium formate.

-DMF is prepared by combining methyl formate and dimethylamine or by reaction of dimethylamine with carbon monoxide.
+It is now industrially manufactured by combining methyl formate and dimethylamine or by reaction of dimethylamine with carbon monoxide.

 Although currently impractical, DMF can be prepared from supercritical carbon dioxide using ruthenium-based catalysts.